Deacon Formation Program

 Phase 1: INQUIRY

-The Inquiry phase is concluded.
+The Inquiry phase for the next class is concluded.

 Phase 2: APPLICATION